 When I make a Battenberg cake I usually I go for a coffee and walnut one: my favourite cake flavours!
-This time, though, I’ve gone for orange and dark chocolate: not a million miles away, flavour-wise, from my jaffa gateau.
+This time, though, I’ve gone for orange and dark chocolate.

 How to make and assemble:

-The main recipe is as for coffee and walnut Battenberg (the recipe link is here), just altering the flavours of each sponge, as given below:
+The main recipe is as for my mocha and walnut Battenberg (the recipe link is here), just altering the flavours of each sponge, as given below:

 The sponges cannot just look colourful; they have to taste of what they are representing:

 – the orange cake was flavoured with grated orange zest and a little natural orange oil.
 I used ust a little red and yellow food colouring to give an orange tint.

 – the chocolate cake was flavoured with cocoa powder and finely chopped chunks of dark chocolate, which give little gooey nuggets of chocolate as you eat the cake.